krishnakanthb13/amplenote-plugins/metadata 1.0/Metadata 1.0 (Note_Tag).md

 - July 31st, 2024 - Tested all the Features, Options and also validated few of the Items.
 Works properly as expected.

 - August 28th, 2024 - Completed performance tuning and done testing.
 It generates the results quite fast now, at least I see a huge difference for me with 400+ notes.
 Well its all comparative, it should work much faster then before if you have used it.
 Enjoy the quick querying so that you can use your time else were.
 (I do understand waiting actually help our brain go on power saving mode! 😜

+- September 28th, 2024 - Based on the feedback received from the review of this plugin, updated the format type to report type, clean up of report selection names, commented off the published notes report using brut force checking of available public link, added public link after filtering mechanism using group function, added count - number of items in the export report.
+And also updated the call name from Meta_1 to Metadata (as it iterations are manifested through different plugins). & Rolling back the published options, as one gives you the public link, one give you just the note, it's much quicker.

 ---